rust-community/rustbridge/workshops/mondrian-pattern/README.md

 We added one little thing in the definition of an operation and we get this amount of error!

 This is what rust is complaining about: `this function takes 6 parameters but 5 parameters were supplied`.
 Makes sense.
 We changed the operation and now it requires more information to be executed: The colour of the rectangle.
-The error occurs because this information is required by the operation but it is not provided. where the operation is invoked.
+The error occurs because this information is required by the operation but it is not provided.

-Where should it be given?
-At each point in the code where the execution of `paint_rectangle` is invoked: Lines 67 and 72.
-Exactly the lines where the two (identical) errors are reported.
+Where should it be given? ...at each point in the code where the execution of `paint_rectangle` is invoked: Lines 67 and 72; exactly the lines where the two (identical) errors are reported.
 Makes sense.

 ### Exercise 4: Different colours on each side